malmarz/website/content/en/courses/350/poll-proj/part1.md

 ### Improve Admin Interface with Following Features:

-- [ ] Show poll questions, active date, and statue as a list
+- [ ] Show poll questions, active date, and status as a list
 - [ ] Allow for searching poll questions
 - [ ] Filter questions based on status
 - [ ] Show Poll option list showing poll question and option
 - [ ] Show response name, time, option, and poll for responses.

+### ReadMe.md
+- [ ] Update the readme file with a section to detail how work was ditributed.
+The section should include the following:
+    - Who was the project manager
+    - How work was distributed
+    - How the team collaborated
+    - Any other information you think is relevant to the project management process

 ### Bonus Tasks